shawsa/odeiter/README.md

 plt.ion()  # requires pyqt5 for interactive plotting
 # Loop over the soluttion
 for t, u in zip(time.array, solver.solution_generator(u0, rhs, time)):
-    # do whatever you want with the solution
+    # do whatever you want with the solution at each step
     x, y = u
     plt.plot(t, x, "k.")
     plt.pause(1e-3)